blenderous/blenderous.github.io/about.md

 I am a front end developer.

-Started out as someone who wrote websites using plain HTML and CSS, carving out images from a mockup and making sure nothing slipped out of place on IE5.5
+Started out as someone who wrote websites using plain HTML and CSS, carving out images from a photoshop mockup and making sure nothing slipped out of place on IE5.5

 ## My Professional Self